NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

   unconstrained designs at the start of the final epoch.

-- Damping of the design weights is used for the early epochs in which the design is mostly greyscale and subpixel averaging of the design weights is used in the later epochs in which the design is mostly binarized.
+- Damping of the design weights is used for the early epochs in which the design is mostly greyscale to induce binarization.
+Subpixel averaging of the design weights is used in the later epochs in which the $\beta$ parameter of the thresholding function is large and thus the design is mostly binarized.
+Note that the accuracy of the adjoint gradients will break down for a binary design without subpixel smoothing.

 A schematic of the final design and the simulation layout is shown below.
 The minimum lengthscale of the final design, measured using a